 The persistent theme in S. T.’s writing was this: once he had subjected himself to caning or whipping by a maternal dominatrix, he was restored to the lap of the good parent.
 (See http://clarespark.com/2009/07/13/eros-and-the-middle-manager-s-m-with-implications-for-multiculturalism/.)
 Of all the biographies I have read, only Jeffrey Meyers has emphasized the masochistic elements of Orwell’s personality, but even Meyers does not report the tedious quality of the early pages of Homage to Catalonia, dwelling as they do on the repulsive aspects of trench warfare in northern Spain for page after page.
 However, Meyers’s biography does pick up on the suicidal tendencies of Orwell’s management of his own health.

 We don’t see often enough that middle managers (college professors or high school teachers) are masochistic insofar as they submit to the bullying direction of their superiors, but sadistic in depriving their students or the workers whom they manage of the skills necessary to reject illegitimate authority.
+By crippling their students of the power to think, and to see the inseparability of mind and matter, they are minor league O’Briens.
+(It is materialists like myself who insist on the unity of mind and body.)

 From the vantage point of my years, I have often seen the desire for boys and girls alike to control Mothers—mothers who may cling indefinitely, or who, conversely, may separate too crudely and quickly from their small children.
 It is in such twisted experiences of early childhood that we might find the appeal of “power as an end in itself” or the notion of totalitarianism itself.
 The abandoned child wants to control straying Mother, while the suffocated child needs to push Mother away.
 But in the real world of adulthood, such maternal imagos may not have the power imagined by Orwell or by his character, “the Last Man in Europe.”
 The antimodernist Orwell, who sees Nature as a maternal refuge, apparently even in the hostile, punishing Hebrides, was emotionally and politically confused.
 One of his critics should point this out.
 Stephen Ingle’s second book makes a stab at the political confusions, but is limited by his “ethical socialist” commitments.
 But we must not forget that Orwell was worried about central planning by the new managerial class, as warned by James Burnham.
 I don’t want to psychologize this structural change and thus reduce it to family relations alone.